Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

 Baseball was a way out.

-“You could say that God kind of had his hands on me, directing me on the right path,” Aaron said in a 2018 interview.
-“I don’t know any other way I would have gotten out of Mobile, Alabama except for baseball.”
+“You could say that God kind of had his hands on me, directing me on the right path,” Aaron said.
+“I don’t know any other way I would have gotten out of Mobile, Alabama, except for baseball.”

 Aaron, who initially hit with a cross-handed style, was spotted by the Braves while trying out for the Indianapolis Clowns, a Negro Leagues team.
 The Giants also were interested — imagine him in same outfield with Mays — but Aaron signed with Milwaukee, spent two seasons in the minors and came up to the Braves in 1954 after Bobby Thomson was injured in spring training.